tellor-io/py-relayer/README.md

 ## Setup

 We assume you have python installed.
+Note, if you are running on ubuntu, see the additional requirements below.

 1. Clone the repo:
 ```bash